MikhailKostylev/WeatherApp/README.md

 # Test-Weather-App

-## Test task for Junior iOS Developer position
+## 🌈Test task for Junior iOS Developer position☔️

-### An iOS application that forecasts the weather for your current location via OpenWeather API.
+###  🌦An iOS application that forecasts the weather for your current location via OpenWeather API

-## Выполнено
+## Выполнено ✅
 - MVC
 - No storyboard
 - Find user locaiton with CLLocationManager